 You must use one of the recommended browsers listed above in order to use the new WorldShare Interlibrary Loan service.
 These newer browser versions are needed to support the new and expanded functionality of the service.

-Will pending WorldCat Resource Sharing requests migrate to WorldShare Interlibrary Loan in December 2013?
+Will pending WorldCat Resource Sharing requests migrate to WorldShare Interlibrary Loan on May 19, 2014?

 Yes.
-Pending WorldCat Resource Sharing requests will migrate to WorldShare Interlibrary Loan in December, so you will be able to continue work on them when access to WorldCat Resource Sharing ends 31 December 2013.
-Note that the ability to place new requests in WorldCat Resource Sharing will end in November 2013.
+Pending WorldCat Resource Sharing requests will migrate to WorldShare Interlibrary Loan in December, so you will be able to continue work on them when access to WorldCat Resource Sharing ends May 19, 2014.
+Note that the ability to place new requests in WorldCat Resource Sharing will end April 14, 2014.
 At this time, all of your existing requests will be accessible in both user interfaces and you may complete active transactions in the new service.
 All new requests will have to be created in WorldShare Interlibrary Loan.

 We estimate library staff will need to devote 3 to 6 hours to this migration effort if they attend all training sessions.